-Boston rabbi stabbing suspect denied bail, authorities investigating as possible hate crime
+Boston rabbi stabbing suspect denied bail as Jewish leaders urge hate crime probe

 Awad allegedly drew a gun and told the rabbi to take him to his car, moments before he allegedly stabbed him